The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 autoTrackEntryInteraction.clicks to true, or by calling tracking.enable('clicks').

-A click emits a component_click event only when one of the following is true:
+A click emits a component_click event for the tracked entry only when one of the following is

 Click detection uses two complementary checks: